polakowo/datadocs/docs/big-data/databases.md

 ## NoSQL databases

-- To deal with big data, companies require more agile, flexible, and scalable tools.
+- To deal with big data, companies require high scalability, high speed, and continuous availability.
 - NoSQL databases are non-relational databases that can accomodate a wide variety of data models.
     - Key-value, document, columnar and graph formats
 - NoSQL stands for "not only SQL"